Zaki978/Project-Portfolio/README.md

 Users can input their available ingredients and apply filters for meal types (breakfast, lunch/dinner, snacks) and dish categories (appetizers, main courses, desserts), and receive personalized recipe suggestions complete with ingredient lists, nutritional information, and cooking instructions.

 Built with Python and Flask, the application leverages the Edamam Recipe RESTful API for comprehensive recipe data, while utilizing Bootstrap 5 for a responsive, user-friendly interface.
-The project demonstrates skills in environment variable management, API integration, and full-stack development.
+The project demonstrates skills in project management, API integration, and full-stack development.

 ![Cooking Buddy Web Application](/assets/Cooking Buddy Photo.png)